Last updated 14 April 2026

 PES B2, B3, B4, BP, C, or E

 You will not be eligible to take the pre-enlistee IPPT.
-You will go for a different basic training programme that does not include PTP.
+You will go for a different basic training programme.

 If you are enrolled in a Junior College, Millennia Institute (MI), Polytechnic or Institute of Technical Education (ITE), your pre-enlistee Individual Physical Proficiency Test (IPPT) typically happens in school.
-However, if you are not enrolled in these schools or did not attain 61 points or more from the 3 pre-enlistee IPPT stations (with a minimum of 1 point from each station) and would like a re-test, you can book an appointment at Maju Fitness Conditioning Centre (FCC) to attempt your pre-enlistee IPPT.
-Maju FCC is open on Wednesdays, except on public holidays.
+However, if you are not enrolled in these schools or did not attain 61 points or more from the 3 pre-enlistee IPPT stations (with a minimum of 1 point from each station) and would like a re-test, you can book an appointment at the Central Manpower Base Fitness Conditioning Centre (FCC) to attempt your pre-enlistee IPPT.
+CMPB FCC is open on Wednesdays, except on public holidays, and appointment slots are subject to availability.

 Have sufficient rest and make sure you are feeling well for your pre-enlistee Individual Physical Proficiency Test (IPPT) session.
 Bring the following items: